alefore/weblog/ten-years-of-edge.md

 and probably contains errors.
 I haven't yet had the time to fully review it.

-This document is an attempt to capture lessons I've learned working on Edge (my personal text editor) for a decade.
+This document is **an attempt to capture lessons I've learned after a decade of working on Edge** (my personal text editor).

 Many of the lessons described are fairly technical but at least one (Bursts & Pauses) is general